OpenDDS/OpenDDS/docs/internal/docs.rst

   - Section that start with section numbers, such as ``2.2.2``.
     This is based on the start of the full name of the section in the table of contents.
   - All others can be linked using the section title, either part or whole, such as ``Annex B`` or ``Annex B - Syntax for Queries and Filters``.
-    This can be used to link to sections that don't have section numbers, but can be ambiguous, so it should be most or all of the title.
+    This can be used to link to sections that don't have section numbers, but can be ambiguous, so should be most or all of the title.
+    It can also be used to link to numbered sections in case the numbers change, such as ``2.2.2 PIM Description``.

   See :doc:`here <omg_spec_links>` for all the possible sections.